 Women and girls in Afghanistan are integral to ensuring the country's future stability and economic prosperity.
-USAID is implementing gender-focused program-
+USAID is implementing gender-focused programming and ensuring that gender is a cross-cutting priority across all program areas.

-In Afghanistan, USAID is implementing the Agency's largest gender program areas.
-In the world, known as "Promote."
-A five-year program, Promote builds on the achievements women and girls have made since 2001 by developing a cadre of 75,000 edu-cated Afghan women between the ages of 18 and 30, empowering them to fully participate in the economic, political, and civil society sectors of Afghan society.
+ming and ensuring that gender is a cross-cutting priority across all program areas.
+In Afghanistan, USAID is implementing the Agency's largest gender program in the world, known as "Promote."
+A five-year program, Promote builds on the achievements women and girls have made since 2001 by developing a cadre of 75,000 educated Afghan women between the ages of 18 and 30, empowering them to fully participate in the economic, political, and civil society sectors of Afghan society.
 It will help women establish or expand small-to medium-sized businesses; help civil society organizations increase their knowledge and skills so they can better support women's rights, outreach and advocacy campaigns; facilitate fellowships with relevant Afghan government ministries and agencies with a goal of achieving a critical mass of women in the civil service; and train women in the public, private and civil service sectors in management and leadership.